gravins/cardsVSbots/README.md

 This bot is developed using Python and [Tracery](https://github.com/aparrish/pytracery).

-`cards_generator.py` : generate the tracery for the 2 decks
+`cards_generator.py` : tracery generator for the 2 decks

 `scraper.py` : Python module based on Selenium to scraping Twitter web page

-`twitterbot.py` : twitterbot script for the project
+`twitterbot.py` : twitterbot script

-`black_card_tracery.txt` : contains the tracery to generate the black cards as a txt file
+`black_card_tracery.txt` : contains the tracery to generate the black cards

-`white_card_tracery.txt` : contains the tracery to generate the white cards as a txt file
+`white_card_tracery.txt` : contains the tracery to generate the white cards